mqxym/zodiax/README.md

 - Simple JavaScript with jQuery
 - Algorithm to calculate the right dates
 - Random sorting
-- Tailwind library for styling
+- TailwindCSS library for styling